Battle of Manado: Reprisals

-In retaliation for the high number of casualties, Horiuchi's paras executed Dutch POW's defending the airfield.
+In retaliation for the high number of casualties, Horiuchi's paratroopers executed Dutch POW's defending the airfield.
 Lt.
 Wielinga was captured in Gorontalo and taken to Langoan, where he was beheaded on 1 March.
-In addition, the paras also beheaded or bayonetted: Sgt.
+In addition, the paratroopers also beheaded or bayonetted: Sgt.
 Robbemond, Sgt.
 B. Visscher, Pvt.
 Toemedi and nine Menadonese soldiers.
 Another two Menadonese soldiers died from torture in captivity.

 The guerrilla war

 On the night of 11 January in Roeroekan, when the Dutch decided to commence their guerrilla war, Schilmöller gave money to three of his commanders – captains Kroon and Abbink and lieutenant Van de Laar – and ordered them to begin the guerrilla fighting in their respective regions.
-Minahasa's geography of open terrain, however, makes it difficult to stage a guerrilla fighting.
+Minahasa's geography of open terrain, however, made it difficult to stage a guerrilla fighting.
 Furthermore, some of the underground warehouses had already been looted by the local population, which adds to the crucial question of supplying the troops.